fcadusims-droid/KESTLER-REPO/PROJECT_D_GDD.md

 **Kenny's age at the start of the game (simulation time):** approximately 28–30 years old.
 The simulation implanted memories of a full childhood and young adulthood in Dillfield — roughly 8 to 9 years of simulated life preceded the point where the player enters.
 Kenny does not remember those years as if they were yesterday; they are background, the texture of who he is, the way anyone carries their past.
 The game begins partway through what the simulation defines as his life.

 **What the game covers:** the story of Project D spans approximately 1 to 2 years of in-simulation time — from the night of the attack through the resolution of the bandit conflict, the accumulation of discoveries about the simulation's nature, and the delivery of the hundred-year revelation.
 It is not a years-long saga compressed into hours.
 It is a specific period, dense with consequence, in one man's life.

+**How 1–2 years accommodates the described content:** this requires explicit acknowledgment of a potential contradiction.
+The game describes a prologue, a multi-day journey to a bandit camp, a rescue mission, and then the full open-world systems of the Bestiary, Domestication, Gang formation, Puzzle discovery, and Thread progression.
+A critic reading the design might reasonably ask whether all of that can occur within one to two years of simulation time without collapsing the verisimilitude the document values.

+The answer is: it depends on how the game handles time between major events.
+The design does not require Kenny to build the full Bestiary, recruit a complete gang of six, reach the highest Track tiers in multiple domains, and resolve the main conflict within a continuous narrative sprint.
+What the design requires is that all of this is plausible within the time frame — and one to two dense years is plausible for the following reasons.

+The bandit conflict and the rescue resolve relatively early in the game's total runtime — the prologue and first major arc complete within what is probably the first third of the experience.
+What follows is a period the design describes as Kenny being the functioning sheriff of Dillfield: doing the job, building relationships, going on expeditions.
+This is where the open systems live.
+Kenny does not need to do everything in the first months.
+He builds the Bestiary across multiple expeditions over many seasons.
+He builds relationships over sustained time.
+He accumulates Thread weight through accumulated life, not through a sprint.

+**The verisimilitude test:** the game passes this test if, at any given moment, a player can ask "how long has it been?" and receive an answer that is consistent with what has happened.
+The calendar of in-game time should be tracked internally and represented through environmental and social signals — seasonal changes, NPC references to time passed, the visual state of the city.
+Dillfield in month three looks different from Dillfield in month fourteen.
+If the world ages visibly alongside Kenny's development, the timeline holds.

+**What would break it:** if the player reaches the final revelation and the world appears to be in the same state as the first week, the timeline collapses.
+The world must show evidence of time.
+This is a production requirement, not just a narrative preference.

+**Time passage signal list — production specification:**

+This list defines what must be built to make the 1–2 year timeline legible without a visible calendar.
+Each item is a concrete deliverable for environment artists, writers, or both.

+*Environmental signals (environment art):*
+- Seasonal variation for Dillfield's main street: dry season (dust, lighter foliage), wet season (mud on main street, water barrels full), transitional states between them.
+Minimum two full seasonal passes across the playable area.
+- The wooden walkways age visibly.
+New boards appear where old ones rotted.
+One or two replaced posts visible per season.
+- Kenny's garden at the sheriff's office, if the player tends it, grows.
+If not, it dies.
+- The grave markers for the sheriff and Kenny's father are clean at first, then weathered, then have small offerings from townspeople on certain dates.
+- The bandit camp structure, once the arc resolves: the fort begins deteriorating.
+Visible per revisit over subsequent months.

+*NPC social signals (writing/dialogue):*
+- NPCs make unprompted time references at natural frequency — "Haven't seen you in a few weeks," "You were gone for the whole rain season," "That wound has healed up, I see."
+These lines do not require player input; they fire as ambient social texture when Kenny returns to Dillfield after an absence.
+- Three to five Dillfield NPCs have personal arcs that visibly progress over time, independent of Kenny: a pregnancy comes to term, an apprenticeship concludes, an old feud either resolves or escalates.
+These arcs do not require player participation — they happen in the background and are visible to an observant player.
+- Elliot's apparent understanding of what he is increases subtly over time, measured in how he speaks about things that don't belong — more precise, less deflecting.

+*Kenny's own signals (Voice system):*
+- Seasonal Voice reactions: Kenny notes the first cold morning of the year, the smell of the ground after the first rain, the way the light changes in late season.
+These lines exist only in their specific seasonal window and never repeat.
+- Time-reference lines when returning to Dillfield after long expeditions — calibrated to actual elapsed time, not a fixed script.
+Three weeks away produces different Kenny speech than three days away.

 **The hundred years as horizon:** at game's end, Kenny is approximately 29–31 years old in simulation time.
 He has between 68 and 71 simulation years remaining.
 The cliffhanger lands with full weight because the player has lived one or two of those years alongside him — and now knows there are decades more ahead, with a clock running.